Module Lwt_sequence

 Operations on sequence

-valcreate : ``unit-> 'a t
+valcreate : ``unit->'at

 create () creates a new empty sequence